originally posted on Concept Hub

 There are a number of initiatives happening right now that will forever change the game of search including personalized search, universal search and social bookmarking tools such as Stumbleupon or Del.icio.us.

 In a nutshell, what this means is that when I search for a product or service and you search for the exact same product or service, our search results will differ depending on our past search behavior as well as who we are connected to within our various social networks.

 So the question is not whether or not your page is ranked highly in a search result, but the question is what will a person find in the links that are ranked highly?

-Conversations about products and services, as well as the workplace, are happening everyday.
-That dialog is not a marketing message or a press release, but authentic dialog coming from past and present customers and those authentic conversations equals trust.
+Conversations about products and services, as well as the workplace, are happening every day.
+That dialog is not a marketing message or a press release, but authentic dialog coming from past and present customers and those authentic conversations equal trust.
 If the dialog is positive, and the trust is high, the conversion rate to a sell is even higher.
 If the dialog is negative, you may never even have realized you just lost a sell.

-By participating within online communities a business is able to;
+By participating in online communities a business is able to;

 - Create demand for their product or service indirectly.